emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-level.md

 :::
 ::: tab apps.emqx.io/v2alpha1

-EMQX CRD supports the use of `.spec.bootstrapConfig` to configure the log level of the EMQX cluster.
+`apps.emqx.io/v2alpha1 EMQX` supports configuration of EMQX cluster log level through `.spec.bootstrapConfig`.
 The configuration of bootstrapConfig can refer to the document: [bootstrapConfig](https://www.emqx.io/docs/en/v5.0/admin/cfg.html).

 > This field is only allowed to be configured when creating an EMQX cluster, and does not support updating.
 If you need to modify the cluster log level after creating EMQX, please modify it through EMQX Dashboard.